arcb01/arcb01/README.md

 # Hi!
 I'm Arnau Castellano

 I’m a Data Engineering student at UAB.
-I am particularly interested in **data science** and **artificial intelligence**, and have been actively pursuing ways to expand my knowledge and understanding of these topics.
+I am particularly interested in **data science** and **AI**, and have been actively pursuing ways to expand my knowledge and understanding of these topics.
 I enjoy developing applications of all kinds, which has enabled me to hone my skills in various programming languages and tools.
 I'm passionate about learning new technologies and frameworks to further my career in data science.
 As I gain more experience, I'm excited to contribute to the development of any cutting-edge tools.